 4. More Than One Chaperone for Youth Groups

 A sexual predator can be in youth groups.
-Abused children may also abuse children because sadly the behavior, to them, has become normal.
+Abused children may also abuse children because, sadly, the behavior, to them, has become normal.
+They might grow up to continue this pattern of behavior.

-This is why there should be more than one chaperone for youth meetings.
+There should be more than one chaperone for youth meetings to prevent opportunities for abuse.
 You also need to know who chaperones for youth groups are to protect your children.

 Ask intrusive questions about chaperones, do not be afraid.
 You must be vigilant because the impact of sexual abuse lasts a lifetime.